front-end-intermediate/5-express/readme.md

 <link rel="stylesheet" href="css/styles.css" />
 ```

-Use the browser's fetch API to call our api end point:
+Use the browser's fetch API to call our api endpoint:

 ```html
 <script>